jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2019-08-planning-in-general.md

 I read over notes to know where I was, and mark some things of as 'done'.

 This was too intense.
-I wonder if starting to change documentation will be too intense too or if I should stop now.
-Or if other activities or non-activities will be even more intense.
+I wonder if starting to change documentation might be too intense too or if I should stop now.
+Or if other activities or non-activities might be even more intense.
 I choose to stop for a while now.
 After a little over 20 minutes.